SHULAMITY545/Verisoft-Home-assignment/README.md

 ## Notes

-1. This project uses Selenium WebDriver to automate interactions with web pages.
+* This project uses Selenium EdgeDriver to automate interactions with web pages.
-2. Tests are executed using TestNG framework.
+** Tests are executed using TestNG framework.
-4. The project is designed to read data from CSV and XML files for test data input.
+*** The project is designed to read data from CSV and XML files for test data input.
-5. To ensure smooth execution, please ensure the Chrome WebDriver is compatible with your Chrome browser version.
+****To ensure smooth execution, please ensure the EdgeDriver WebDriver is compatible with your Edge browser version.